Easy Fig Chutney Recipe (Fresh or Dried Figs)

 - Replace brown sugar with other low-carb-friendly brown sugar sweeteners like golden monk fruit.

-- Use balsamic vinegar infused with fruit or different whole spices such as whole clove, star anise, ginger, lavender, etc.
+- Use balsamic vinegar infused with fruit or different whole warm spices such as whole clove, star anise, ginger, lavender, etc.

 HOW TO STORE